Greenbuild 2025 Get Climate Ready With These Helpful Resources. Learn more

-LEEDv5 introduces dedicated prerequisites and credits for climate resiliency for the first time, aligning with industry standards like ASTM E3429-24, PIEVC, BOMA BEST, GRESB, and BREEAM.
+LEEDv5 introduces dedicated prerequisites and credits for climate resiliency for the first time, aligning with industry standards like BOMA BEST, GRESB, and BREEAM.
 This shift underscores the growing emphasis on assessing and mitigating physical climate risks in the built environment.
 However, integrating resiliency into design can be complex and time-consuming without the right tools.

 By automating the assessment and documentation process required to meet LEEDv5 resilience standards, you can reduce the burden of data collection, analysis, and reporting, allowing your team to focus on what matters most — designing for long-term resilience.